go-gitea/gitea/CONTRIBUTING.md

 * Before releasing, confirm all the version's milestone issues or PRs has been resolved.
 Then discuss the release on discord channel #maintainers and get agreed with almost all the owners and mergers.
 Or you can declare the version and if nobody against in about serval hours.
 * If this is a big version, then you have to create a new branch named `release/v$vmaj.$vmin`
 * Create PR for changelog on branch `release/v$vmaj.$vmin`
-* After your PR reviewed and merged,  and CI passed, add a tag as `git tag -s -F release.notes v$vmaj.$vmin.$`, release.notes file could be a temporory file to only include the changelog this version which you added to `CHANGELOG.md`.
+* After your PR reviewed and merged,  and CI passed, add a tag as `git tag -s -F release.notes v$vmaj.$vmin.$`, release.notes file could be a temporary file to only include the changelog this version which you added to `CHANGELOG.md`.
 * And then push the tag as `git push origin v$vmaj.$vmin.$`.
 Drone CI will automatically created a release and upload all the compiled binary.
 (But currently it didn't add the release notes automatically.
 Maybe we should fix that.)
 * Send PR for changelog on branch `master`.
 * Send PR to [blog repository](https://github.com/go-gitea/blog) announcing the release.